kirankunigiri/Sprint-JavaFX-Animation/README.md

 ```

 ## Contribute
-Anyone can contribute to this project by adding more helper animation functions, adding more properties that you can animate with Swift, fixing any bugs, and more!
+Anyone can contribute to this project by adding more helper animation functions, adding more properties that you can animate with Sprint, fixing any bugs, and more!

 ## License
 MIT